-You might be making redundancies and require immediate outplacement support or simply looking to have a provider in place just in case the need arises unexpectedly.
+You might be making redundancies and require immediate outplacement support or simply looking to have a provider in place just in case the need arises.
 Either way, having the right provider in place for your business will ensure your staff get the best possible support.

 When the difficult decision has been taken to make redundancies you will want to manage the process as professionally and sympathetically as possible.
 By providing outplacement you not only support the well being of those leaving, helping them to achieve their desired career outcome as quickly as possible, you also reassure those that stay and protect your employer brand.